turingschool-examples/introductory-static-site/README.md

 }
 ```

 Refresh again to make sure that everything looks as expected.
-If it does, our hero unit is complete!
+If it does, our hero unit is complete.

 ##### Making 3 Columns